 To estimate flash temperatures, consider an asperity on the upper granite block in sliding contact with the lower granite block as in Fig. \ref{HeatSourceTemp.eps}.
-If we assume that the whole frictional energy goes into heat (which is approximately true according to the MD simulations) the maximum temperature in the contact region for the lower solid is given by \cite{Greenwood1991W}
+If we assume that the whole frictional energy goes into heat (which is approximately true according to the MD simulations), the maximum temperature in the contact region for the lower solid is given by \cite{Greenwood1991W}

 where $\kappa$ is the quartz or silica heat conductivity and $D=\kappa/\rho C_{\rm p}$ the heat diffusivity ($\rho$ is the mass density and $C_{\rm p}$ the heat capacity), and $\sigma_{\rm f}$ is the frictional shear stress.
-In ~\eqref{eq:greenwood} $s$ is the fraction of the heat energy going into the lower sold.
+In ~\eqref{eq:greenwood} $s$ is the fraction of the heat energy $\dot q = \sigma_{\rm f} v$ (energy per unit surface area and unit time) going into the lower solid.
 For low sliding speed we expect $s\approx 1/2$ as both materials are equal.
-However, this equation is not valid for high sliding speed as will be now shown.
+However, this equation is not valid for high sliding speed as will be shown now.

 The maximum surface temperature in the contact region for the upper block is \cite{Greenwood1991W}

 If we assume the temperature is continuous in the contact area between the solids, as should hold approximately (see Ref.~\cite{Persson2011JPCM}), then using \eqref{eq:greenwood} and \eqref{eq:greenwood_approx}: